vivwang/project-proposal/README.md

 * Inhale and exhale mechanics

 ##Project 2- Don't Explore the Balloon
-Due in a week
+(Due in a week)

+####Description
-####My project is a keyboard which can detect the pressure when user types on keyboard.
-When pressure is above a certain level, the keyboard starts to inflate a balloon；when pressure is under this level, the keyboard deflates the balloon.
-The balloon will eventually explode.
+My project is a keyboard which can detect the pressure when user types on keyboard.
+When pressure is above a certain level, the keyboard starts to inflate a balloon；Use a timeframe 30s, if pulse continues to increase, the speed of inflation increases, if user's pulse decreases, balloon starts to deflate.
+The balloon keeps to inflate until balloon explode.

 Considering these functions, I defined some areas I need to explore as follow.
 * Design a mechanic that can inflate and deflate balloon
 * Connect pressure sensor to detect when to blow the balloon (pressure sensor, Arduino)